Do You Need a Lawyer?

 - Do you know how to handle jury selection at trial?

 If you are not sure of the answers to these questions as they relate to your case, you may be best advised to seek legal counsel.
 Do not wait until a few days before your court date or your relevant deadline is set to expire.
-Once you have determined that you need professional legal help, contact a lawyer as soon as possible.
 It is much better to consult with a lawyer about your legal matter and, based on the consultation and information, deciding to pursuing your matter on your own.
 The more you stand to lose if your case does not succeed, the more likely it is you should retain an attorney.
+Once you have determined that you need professional legal help, contact Attorney John O’Neal of the O’Neal Law Office as soon as possible.